 Students must demonstrate (by examination) proficiency in a language other than their native language.
 A study abroad experience with prior approval by the program director is required.

 Students must select two elective courses, in consultation with their advisor and CSB student services.
 Potential list of electives.

 Study Abroad Opportunities / Internships

 Students are offered many overseas opportunities with partner institutions that provide a safe, friendly campus, and exceptional academic quality.
 Partner schools are located in Australia, Brazil, England, France, Germany, New Zealand, Spain and Turkey.
-Summer programs are available worldwide and are provided annually in France, Germany and Spain.
+Summer programs are available worldwide and are provided annually in France, Germany, UK and Spain.
 Students are encouraged to study for a semester or a year in business schools throughout the world without losing time toward degree completion.